cazacov/CarND-MPC-Project/project-writeup.md

 ## Solving the problem

 Having current model state and desired waypoints the code uses Ipopt and CppAD libraries to find steering angle and acceleration that minimize loss function.
-The loss function s penalizes errors in car's position on the road, its orientation and speed.
-The loss function also penalize hard steering and fast changes in steering and acceleration.
+The loss function penalizes errors in car's position on the road, its orientation and speed.
+The loss function also penalizes hard steering and fast changes in steering and acceleration.

 ## Handling latency